Hormone-Disrupting Chemicals Are in More Products Than You Think.

 "Natural," "non-toxic," and "clean" are not regulated terms.
 Any brand can put them on a label.
 And most of the wellness content you find online comes from people with financial relationships to the products they are recommending.

-If you are someone who feels things deeply, who wants to get this right before starting a family — this confusion is exhausting.
+If you are someone who wants to get this right before starting a family, but this confusion is exhausting.
 You care.
 That is exactly why the lack of clear answers hurts.

 The goal is not perfection.
 It is meaningful reduction — starting with the exposures most likely to affect your hormones, in the places you spend the most time.